Shaf8808/PP4-news-site/README.md

 <img src="./docs/readme_clips/editing-comments.gif">

-In order to provide users with the ability to add, view, edit and delete their own data, I have added the functionality to edit and delete their own comments should they wish to.
-I have made sure that my code only allows a user to change their own comments, and not anybody else's, as can be seen in the gif above.
+To provide users with the ability to add, view, edit and delete their data, I have added the functionality to edit and delete their comments should they wish to.
+I have made sure that my code only allows a user to change their comments, and not anybody else's, as can be seen in the gif above.

-The user that has logged into the site is called boom as an example.
-This can be seen at the top on the nav bar next to the profile icon.
-This user has left two comments on the article, both of which has the buttons of edit comments, and deleting comments.
+The user that has logged into the site is called Boom for example.
+This can be seen at the top of the nav bar next to the profile icon.
+This user has left two comments on the article, both of which have buttons for editing comments and deleting comments.
 The first comment left by the admin does not include the buttons, as it is a different user logged in to the site.

 [Back to top](#table-of-contents)

 ## Site admin functionality

-As a site administrator, I have the ability to add articles, releases as well as reviews on the website.
-This can be done through links at the top of the page on the nav-bar that only the superuser can see and has access to.
+As a site administrator, I can add articles, releases as well and reviews on the website.
+This can be done through links at the top of the page on the nav bar that only the superuser can see and have access to.
 This can be seen in the image below:

 <img src="./docs/readme_images/admin-nav-bar.jpg" height="18rem">

 Once a link has been selected, I am directed to the relevant form depending on the option I selected.
-The screenshots below show each form page for all three types of data that are present in my site.
+The screenshots below show each form page for all three types of data that are present on my site.

 ### Add Article